-On a car with front-wheel drive, the rear wheels stabilize the course, since they are not subjected to driving forces.
-On the Saab 900, the weight distribution as well as the design of the brakes ensure that the rear wheels can withstand high lateral forces, even during braking.
-The Saab 900 is normally characterized by understeer which is consistent, even under extreme conditions.
+On a car with front-wheel drive, such as the Saab 900, the rear wheels stabilize the course, since they are not subjected to driving forces.
+The weight distribution as well as the design of the brakes ensure that the rear wheels can withstand high lateral forces, even during hard braking.